Discover what the NMAAHC has to offer your family and friends and add it to your travel bucket list.

 During an excursion to our nation’s capital, I was pleasantly surprised to see the activity on what I’ll refer to as the “Leonardo da Vinci scene” when I checked my phone.
 I’ve already mentioned the Leonardo exhibitions in 2015, each of which seem to be well worth the trip if you can get around to it.

 However, it’s not often that you can count yourself as part of news developments, as was the case in my situation.
-The team behind the U.S. release of “Inside the Mind of Leonardo” asked for questions on November 25th, either to put to Peter Capaldi or to discuss behind-the-scenes aspects of the documentary.
-I sent in the following question:
+Continue reading “News: My Interview Question to Peter Capaldi for ‘Inside the Mind of Leonardo 3D’”

 Welcome to another installment of TV Spyglass, the Saturday edition if you will.
 I just published an article about the new screening dates for the documentary “Inside the Mind of Leonardo 3D” (2D at select screenings).
 It stars Peter Capaldi (“Doctor Who,” “The Thick of It”) as Leonardo da Vinci, the Renaissance artist celebrated for both his scientific studies and artistic talents.
 The focus is generally on the Codex Atlanticus, one of Leonardo’s many journals.

 If you are lucky enough to see the documentary later this month or in January 2015 (or on DVD later?), you may be wondering how to enhance your Leonardo experience.
 Sorry, I couldn’t help but put a spin on the master’s own reference to himself as a “disciple of experience.”
 The big question therefore is this: Do I have to travel to Europe?
 The good news for those of us on this side of the pond is a resounding “no.” Fortunately, I know of four different places where you can go, two of which are in fairly close proximity.
 Continue reading “2015: A Big Year for Leonardo da Vinci in U.S. Theaters and Museums”